 For almost twenty years, Dee served as Executive Director of Preservation Delaware, and of S.A.V.E., a land use, conservation planning and smart transportation advocacy organization based in Chester County, Pennsylvania.
-Currently Dee is an independent consultant in fundraising and nonprofit management with a focus on conservation and has served as the Interim Development Director for the French & Pickering Creeks Conservation Trust and as the Grants Manager for the Partnership for the Delaware Estuary.
+Dee has also served as an independent consultant in fundraising and nonprofit management with a focus on conservation, including stints as the Interim Development Director for the French & Pickering Creeks Conservation Trust and as the Grants Manager for the Partnership for the Delaware Estuary.
 In 2012 she was honored with the Chairman’s Award from Preservation Pennsylvania.
 Dee earned recognition as a Certified Fundraising Professional (CFRE).

-Dee has been an active volunteer in her community including current service on the boards of the Sierra Club Delaware Chapter, New Castle Conservation District, Preservation Delaware and the Civic Council of Brandywine Hundred.
-She initially obtained experience in the nonprofit sector through her work with the Junior League of Wilmington including a term as President and has since volunteered as a board member on many nonprofit boards as well as on Governor-Elect Jack Markell’s infrastructure transition team as well as former Governor Ruth Ann Minner’s Livable Delaware Task Force.
-Past service includes Wilmington Friends School, Friends of Wilmington Parks, Friends of Brandywine Creek State Parks, Friends of Auburn Heights Preserve, Old Brandywine Village, Greater Brandywine Village Restoration, and Preservation Action.
+Dee has been an active volunteer in her community including current service on the boards of the Sierra Club Delaware Chapter, New Castle Conservation District, Preservation Delaware, and the Civic Council of Brandywine Hundred.
+She initially obtained experience in the nonprofit sector through her work with the Junior League of Wilmington including a term as President and has since volunteered as a board member on many nonprofit boards as well as on Governor-Elect Jack Markell’s infrastructure transition team and Governor Ruth Ann Minner’s Livable Delaware Task Force.
+Past community service includes boards of Preservation Delaware, Wilmington Friends School, Friends of Wilmington Parks, Friends of Brandywine Creek State Parks, Friends of Auburn Heights Preserve, Old Brandywine Village, Greater Brandywine Village Restoration, and Preservation Action.

-In 2009, Dee co-founded and continues to co-chair Plastic Free Delaware which aims to reduce plastic pollution in our Delaware communities and environment through educational programs, awareness building and advocacy initiatives.
+In 2010, Dee co-founded and continues to chair Plastic Free Delaware, and now also Zero Waste First State, which aims to reduce single-use plastic pollution in our Delaware communities and environment through educational programs, awareness building and advocacy initiatives.